Three-to-six-month timeline

 Upon successful due diligence, the CBIU issues approval-in-principle.
 You then make the qualifying investment (EDF donation or approved real estate purchase).
 Investment must clear before the Certificate of Naturalization is issued.

-The Certificate of Naturalization is issued, followed by the Dominican passport.
-Passports are valid for ten years and renewable indefinitely.
-There is no ongoing presence requirement.
+The Certificate of Naturalization is issued in Dominica, followed by the Dominican passport.
+Passports are valid for ten years and renewable indefinitely – with each renewal handled in person on the island under the June 2026 rule.

 Application